 Unsuccessful lending applications and referrals

-If you’ve applied to your bank for any finance for your business and you have been turned down, you can lodge an appeal on the Better Business Finance website.
-You need to submit this within 30 days of your original application, and you will need to meet certain eligibility conditions which are explained on the website.
+If you’ve applied and have been turned down, you can lodge an appeal here.
+You need to submit your appeal within 30 days of the original application and you will need to meet certain eligibility conditions which are explained on the above link.
 The following banks are part of the appeals process:

-3. Better Business Finance finder
+3. Try the Better Business Finance Finder

-If you’ve applied to your bank for any finance for your business and you have made an unsuccessful application, you could try the Better Business Finance Finder.
+If you’ve applied unsuccessfully to your bank for any business finance, you can access impartial information and support via UK Finance and Finpoint’s Better Business Finance Finder.